Ben-Brown-Code/Timing-Error-Detector-Simulation/README.md

 upsample = 32
 is_complex = True
 ```
-The following figures provide a visualisation for the major process performed.
-This includes creating the symbol pulse train, pulse shaped, delayed, and noisy signals.
+The following figures provide a visualisation for the major processes performed.
+This includes creating the symbol pulse train, pulse shaping, delaying, and noise addition.
 Since the modulation is BPSK, the symbols are {-1,+1} which corresponds to binary 0 and binary 1, respectively.
 After a random binary sequence with 100000 bits is generated, the following figure works chronologically through the pulse shaping steps.

 <div align="center">
   <img src="figures/PulseShapingProcess.png">
 </div>

 The number of symbols is set to 100000 at 8 samples per symbol, so the plots above are zoomed in as shown by the x-axis in samples.
 From the binary sequence, the symbol pulse train can be created with the appropriate samples per symbol.
 The corresponding bits were also marked.
 To pulse shape the symbols, I convolved the pulse train with a raised cosine (RC), which would be similar to the process of matched filtering with two root raised cosines.
-The following figure visualizes the RC curve, along with the zero crossing marked.
+The following figure visualizes the RC curve, along with the zero crossings marked.

 <div align="center">
   <img src="figures/RaisedCosineFilter.png">